www.LinuxHowtos.org

 - .lilypond end

-Inclusion of ly-Files
+Inclusion of I].ly] files

 An additional command line for file inclusion of lilypond files is given by .lilypond include file_name in groff input.
 For each such include command, one file of lilypond code can be included into the groff code.
 Arbitrarily many of these commands can be included in the groff input.
 These include commands can only be used outside the lilypond parts.
 Within the lilypond mode, this inclusion is not possible.
 So .lilypond include may not be used in lilypond mode, i.e. between .lilypond start and .lilypond end.
-These included ly-files are also transformed into EPS files.GENERATED FILES
+These included ly-files are also transformed into EPS files.Generated files

 The temporary directory for this program is either created automatically or can be named by the option -t|--temp_dir dir.
-Moreover, the EPS files that are later on referred by .PSPIC command in the final groff output can be stored in a different directory that can be set by the command line option -e|--eps_dir directory_name.
+Moreover, the EPS files that are later on referred by .PSPIC command in the final groff output can be stored in a different directory that can be set by the comman-line option -e|--eps_dir directory_name.
 With this option, the temporary directory can be removed completely at the end of the program.
-The beginning of the names of the temporary files can be set by the command line option [ -p | --prefix ] begin_of_name.
+The beginning of the names of the temporary files can be set by the comman-line options -p or --prefix.
 All of the temporary files except the EPS files are deleted finally.
-This can be changed by setting the command line option [ -k | --keep_files . ] With this, all temporary files and directories are kept, not deleted.
+This can be changed by setting the comman-line options -k or --keep_files.
+With this, all temporary files and directories are kept, not deleted.
 These EPS files are stored in a temporary or EPS directory.
-But they cannot be deleted by the transformation process because they are needed for the display which can take a long time.TRANSFORMATION PROCESSES FOR GENERATING EPS FILES
+But they cannot be deleted by the transformation process because they are needed for the display which can take a long time.Transformation processes for generating EPS files

 Mode ly2eps